build-on-aws/langchaingo-amazon-bedrock-llm/README.md

 # Amazon Bedrock extension for `langchaingo`

 `LangChain` is a powerful and extensible library that allows us to plugin external components as per requirements.
-This blog demonstrated how to extend `langchaingo` to make sure it works with the Anthropic Claude model available in Amazon Bedrock.
+This repo provides an LLM plugin/extension/implementation for [langchaingo](https://github.com/tmc/langchaingo) to make sure it works with the Anthropic Claude model available in Amazon Bedrock.

 ## Security